DerekBixby/beer_project/README.md

 * Prepare data:
   * Eliminate columns that are not immediately useful to the project
-  * Create new column showing if a beer is a lager or ale
+  * Create new, pre-encoded categorical column showing if a beer is a lager or ale
   * fill nulls in ABV column with mode of beer ABV (5%) as this matches overall average beer ABV
   * create categorical version of target variable for categorization model
   * split data into train, validate, and test groups in a 60/20/20 split for purposes of in-depth exploration, modeling and evaluation